-At Pure Land Farms, plans are underway to construct a medicinal garden modeled after Tanaduk, the Pure Realm of the Medicine Buddha.
+At Pure Land Farms, we have begun constructing and planting a medicinal garden modeled after Tanaduk, the Pure Realm of the Medicine Buddha. in order to progress in this work and fill our land with healing plants, your contributions are greatly appreciated.

-Dr. Nida explains the design, components, and significance of Medicine Buddha's Tanaduk:
+Dr. Nida chenagtsang explains the design, components, and significance of Medicine Buddha's Tanaduk:

 "The Mandala of the Medicine Buddha is called Tanaduk (in Tib. ལྟ་ན་སྡུག།), which means town or enchanted garden.
 The Medicine Buddha Mandala is a graphical representation of Yuthok’s insight.
 A mandala is a symbol of the perfect balance of all five elements.
 Everything inside is equivalent to everything outside.
 It is formed by a center and four directions.
 It can express the five Wisdoms (the five positive aspects of our mind), the five Dhyani Buddhas (Five Family Buddhas representing the five qualities of the Buddha), the five Dakinis (female enlightened beings portrayed as consorts of the male buddhas), etc. Fun- damentally, however, the mandala represents the five elements—space, wind, fire, water, and earth—indicated by blue, green, red, white, and yellow respectively.